viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Commands.rst

 Command handlers
 ----------------

-A command handler is an object implementing the interface **CommandHandler<Command>**, whose class name ends with '*CommandHandler*'.
+A command handler is an object extending **CommandHandler<Command>**, whose class name ends with '*CommandHandler*'.

 A command handler **have to** declares its owning domain into the annotation **@XKasperCommandHandler**.

 **A command handler is part of the COMMAND architectural area**.

-The abstract class **AbstractCommandHandler<Command>** can be used in order to allow a finer grained handling declaration (ability to access to the command message and the unit of work, the message alone, or the command only depending on your needs)i and giving access to the domain locator which can then be used to retrieve domain objects.

-The abstract class **AbstractEntityCommandHandler<Command, Entity>** can be used to stick a command handler to a specific entity, it defines a method
+The abstract class **EntityCommandHandler<Command, Entity>** can be used to stick a command handler to a specific entity, it defines a method
 *getRepository()* used to retrieve easily the repository corresponding to this entity.
 This abstract class must generally be used when defining a command mainly dedicated to create, modify and delete a domain entity.